 - World of Warcraft has the two expansion races from the Burning Crusade in nearly single-color towns.
 The Blood Elves are in Silvermoon, which despite the name, is mainly red and gold; the crashed spaceship the Draenei call home is mainly shades of purple.

 - Backyard Football has Cyan Lane, which is, of course, cyan.

-- Homestuck: John Egbert's home town, Maple Valley in Washington, consists entirely of white houses with grey roofs, broken only by the enormous red Betty Crocker factory (and even that was destroyed thirteen years ago).
-Given that the actual Maple Valley in Washington is decidedly not constituted of all-white houses (people have actually found and photographed the house that's ostensibly John's), it's probably purely stylistic, but still.
+- Homestuck: John Egbert's home town (Maple Valley in Washington) consists entirely of white houses with grey roofs, broken only by the enormous red Betty Crocker factory (and even that was destroyed thirteen years ago).
+Given that the actual Maple Valley in Washington is decidedly not constituted of all-white houses (people have actually found and photographed the house that's ostensibly John's), it's probably purely stylistic.

-- Azure City in The Order of the Stick, being described at the top of the page, uses a strictly blue palette scheme- clothes, architecture, even hair color is always disproportionately blue.
-Particularly odd for a series with otherwise strictly conventional hair colors for humans (I guess You Gotta Have Blue Hair...).
+- Azure City uses a strictly blue palette scheme.
+Clothes, architecture, even hair color is always disproportionately blue.
+Particularly odd for a series with otherwise strictly conventional hair colors for humans.

-- Tsukiko can be particularly notable in this regard: Because her clothes and hair are all black as part of her characterization, her eyes are two shades of blue instead, despite coming from a Far East setting.
+- Tsukiko is particularly notable in this regard: Because her clothes and hair are all black as part of her characterization, her eyes are two shades of blue instead, despite coming from a Far East setting.

 - This is lampshaded in The Legend of Korra when Varrick mentions that a red carpet is imported from the Fire Nation because they make the best red stuff.

 - In order to make important characters stand out, background crowds in Batman Beyond are colored in monochrome - usually purple or blue.